JonathanDPotter/portfolio-next/markdown/howlerMarkdown.md

 ### Technologies used

-This Project is written with react and redux.
+This Project is written with React and Redux.
 It uses a firebase back-end for authentication and a real-time database and uses react-redux-firebase and redux-firestore to make reading the database easy on the front end.

 ---